 This obviously has advantages for the employee, but the employer may not like having to keep paying the employee if he or she does substandard work or he or she is not completing the amount of work the employer wants.
 While federal law prohibits an employer from docking pay of employees based on the quality or quantity of work, there are some situations where pay docking of salaried workers is permitted.

-Below, the experienced Maryland employment lawyers at Peter T. Nicholl Law Offices explain when employers can dock the pay of salaried employees.
+Below, the experienced Maryland unpaid overtime lawyers at Peter T. Nicholl Law Offices explain when employers can dock the pay of salaried employees.
 If you were illegally denied wages in violation of federal law, we are here to review your situation and provide trusted representation throughout the legal process.
 Schedule a free legal consultation right now.

 The Fair Labor Standards Act (FLSA) sets rules for docking pay for salaried employees.
 In most situations, this practice is illegal.
 Salaried employees, who are exempt from minimum wage and overtime requirements in the FLSA, must be paid a full weekly salary whenever work is performed, regardless of the number of hours or days worked.
 Salaried employees must also be paid if work is unavailable and the employee is able, ready and available to work.